mohaqeq/channellister/README.md

 Channel Lister
 ==

-Service for listing IPTV channel in a m3u format for IPTV players
+A Spring-boot Service for listing IPTV channel in a m3u format for IPTV players.
+It can use internal proxy for overcoming cross refrence calls.